jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 O | open the line above the current line, inserting a new line, and enter edit mode

 `a`, `i`, `A`, `o`, and `O` all go into insert mode.
 The only difference is where the characters are inserted.

 ### Replace Mode
 typing `R` enters **replace** mode.
 This allows you to write over characters rather than insert new characters.

+### Visual Marking Mode
+To enter into visual mode (like emacs marking mode), type `v`, then use your motion keys to highlight a block of text.
+If you highlight lines and type `:w FILENAME`, vi will save the highlighted lines to `FILENAME`. (note that it will save complete lines, regardless of how much text you have highlighted on the first or last line)

+In visual mode, you can, for instance, use `d`, to delete the selected text.
+### Yank command
+if you mark text in Visual Marking mode, you can copy it by pressing `y`.
+This will save it to the buffer. yank may be used as an operator.
+For example `yw` yanks one word.
 ### Put command
-Press `p` to put the previously deleted text after the cursor.
+Press `p` to put the previously yanked or deleted text after the cursor.
+If you go into visual marking mode (v), select some text, and press `y`, then navigate elsewhere and press `p`, you will paste the yanked text at the new location.
 If you delete a line with `dd`, `p` will put the deleted line on the line below the one that the cursor is on now.

 ### Replace command
 Press `r<char>` to replace the character under the cursor with <char>.
 Eg `rx` replaces the character under the cursor with `x`.
 Note that you will be in nav mode after you type the replacement character; you will not be in edit mode.